 FAIRY GARDEN CONTEST AT THE HALIFAX FARMER’S MARKET

-The Southside Master Gardener Association will hold a Fairy Garden Contest on Saturday, June 8, 2019 at the Halifax Farmer’s Market starting at 8 a.m.
-This contest is free to the public and prizes and ribbons will be awarded.
-A miniature container garden may be submitted by an individual of any age.
+The Southside Master Gardener Association will hold a Fairy Garden Contest on Saturday, June 10 2017 at the Halifax Farmer’s Market from 8 to 11:30 a.m.
+This contest is free to the public and prizes will be awarded.
+A miniature container garden may be submitted by an individual of any age, a group, such as a Sunday School Class or a Garden Club or a family, a Grandmother and Grandchild for example.
 There is no size limit, but the gardens must be able to be carried to the display tables.
 Please bring your gardens between 8 and 9:45 a.m.

 The basic idea of fairy gardens is to create a space where it appears that little creatures have taken up residence in your garden.
 There is a little artist in all of us – and an even bigger artist in children!
 It doesn’t have to be expensive.
 The more items you personally make, the more fun it is.
 As you take a walk and notice gumballs from “Sweetgum Trees” (Liquidambar styraciflua), you may think that if you sprayed it with green paint it would make a perfect bush in your fairy garden!
 Or a pine cone – makes a great tree!
 Branches and twigs can be sliced up to make stepping stones, or become parts of little furniture.
 We have a lot of moss growing wild around our neighborhood and it makes a lovely “grass” for your fairy garden.